Himanshupanda18/devopsproj1/README.md

 # devopsproj1

 HEloo how are you !

+Speling mistake